UBS says some internal controls were not effective

-ZURICH Swiss bank UBS AG said on Tuesday that an investigation into the unauthorized trading activities had determined that certain individual controls had not been effective.
+ZURICH Oct 25 Swiss bank UBS AG said on Tuesday that an investigation into the unauthorised trading activities had determined that certain individual controls had not been effective.

 "Following the discovery of the unauthorized trading activities, management has determined that these controls were not effective on December 31, 2010," the bank said in a statement published at the same time as its third-quarter results.